 SUBMISSION TYPES AND FORMATS

-Submissions should not exceed the maximum number of pages specified for each type of submission in ACM format (see above).
+Submissions should not exceed the maximum number of pages specified for each type of submission in ACM format (see below formatting instructions).
 Please do not use page numbers.
 Paper titles should be on the first page of text, rather than on a separate cover page.

-Research, Management, Case Study, and Policy papers will be reviewed through a double-blind review process.
-Therefore, author names and contact information must be omitted from all submissions.
-Authors must identify the topic(s) being addressed in the paper to assist the program committee in the review process.
+Research, Management, Case Study, and Policy papers go through a double-blind review process.
+When you submit your manuscript for the first time, author names and contact information must be omitted from the submission.
+After the review, this information should be added.

 All other submissions should follow the same ACM proceedings format, but include author names.